What are Struct Methods in Rust?

 Output:

-Is it a square? false
+Is square? false

 Associated functions do not have a self parameter and are typically used as constructors or utility functions.